AddsDev/checkout-android/README.md

 ### Settings your WebView

-These settings help optimize and customize the browsing experience within the Android application's WebView.
+These settings help optimize and customize the browsing experience within the WebView.
+It's important that you can identify the return URL and cancellation URL to be able to close the WebView once the payment process is complete.

 > WebView configuration for optimal Web Checkout display